papes/18xx-cli/README.md

 ## Design Philosophy

 This tool follows the principle of **"simple operations, complex workflows"**.
-Rather than encoding complex 1830 rules, it provides simple, reliable building blocks that players can use to construct any game situation.
+Rather than encoding complex 1830 or any title rules, it provides simple, reliable building blocks that players can use to construct any game situation.

 The tool acts as a smart calculator and ledger, leaving game rules and decisions to the human players while ensuring perfect record-keeping and easy mistake correction.